GeorgeWebDevCy/masterstudy-lms-content-importer/README.txt

 **Highlights**

 * Structured preview of modules, lessons, and quiz counts before anything is created.
-* Uses the document table of contents when available, with manual fallback patterns for headings.
+* Uses the document heading hierarchy (H1 → modules, H2/H3 → lessons), with optional identifier patterns for unusual structures.
 * Automatically numbers modules (`1.`, `2.` …) and lesson titles (`1.1`, `1.2` …) while retaining their original headings.
 * Converts "Test" sections into MasterStudy quizzes, preserving the parsed questions.
 * Lesson title templating with placeholders such as `%module_index%`, `%lesson_index%`, `%module_title%`, or `%lesson_source_title%`.